What is CPA Evolution?

 Who will this impact?

-Aspiring CPAs who are college freshmen now will be among the first to take the overhauled version of the Uniform CPA Examination when it launches in 2024.
+Aspiring CPAs who are college sophomores and freshmen now will be among the first to take the overhauled version of the Uniform CPA Examination when it launches in 2024.
 However, if you’ve already started the CPA licensure process by then, don’t worry.
-Current CPA candidates will be able to sit for the current CPA Exam until the launch of the new Exam, and a transition plan will be developed for candidates who have started, but not completed, the CPA Exam process by January 2024.
+Current CPA candidates will be able to sit for the current CPA Exam until the launch of the new Exam.
+In February 2022, NASBA announced the transition policy for candidates who have started, but not completed, the CPA Exam process by January 2024.

 For more information about the proposed model for CPA licensure, visit EvolutionofCPA.org.